bcantoni/vagrant-cassandra/README.md

 ## Templates

 These are the starting templates which go through increasing levels of complexity for a Cassandra installation.
-Each of these is located in its own subdirectory with its own `Vagrantfile` (definition file used by Vagrant) and a README with instructions and more details.
+Each of these is located in its own subdirectory with its own `Vagrantfile` (the definition file used by Vagrant) and a README with instructions and more details.

 ### 1. Base

-This is a base image with only Java pre-installed.
-It's a good "getting started" template to try installing Cassandra and DataStax packages.
+This is a base template with only Java pre-installed.
+It's a good getting started point to explore installing Cassandra and DataStax packages.

 ### 2. MultiNode

-This template creates 4 VMs: one for OpsCenter and 3 for Cassandra notes.
+This template creates 4 VMs: one for OpsCenter and 3 for Cassandra nodes.
 OpsCenter is preinstalled, and you can use that to finish building the cluster.

 ### 3. MultiDC